SelimChraibi/real-time-human-detection/README.md

 ### Metrics

-The algorithm will be evaluated according to to metrics:
+The algorithm will be evaluated according to metrics:
 - The accuracy of the detections
 - The computation time of a detection